ctm/mb2-doc/src/friends.md

 Mb2 is in an early stage of development.
 The server is world-class, full-featured and state-of-the art.
-However, the user interface is currently unstyled.
+However, the user interface is currently mostly unstyled.

 The server improves almost every day.
-The user interface will be styled in the first quarter of 2022 or soon thereafter.
+The styling of the user interface has slipped repeatedly, but has not been forgotten nor is it being ignored.

 ### Read no further, Try the [Demo](https://devctm.com)